Even-degeneracy of a random graph: Proof of

 In hindsight, $\Gamma$ is defined as such so that in \cref{subsec:comb-lemma}, we can argue that the potential edge sets $S(B^P,T_B^P)\cup S(B^Q,T_B^Q)$ provide enough randomness in $G[V_B]$, and the potential edges in $S(C^P,T_C^P)\cup S(C^Q,T_C^Q)$ provide enough randomness in $G[V_C]$, to ``hide'' the partial information revealed about $G[V_B]$ and $G[V_C]$ during the two removals.
 We will further simplify $\Gamma$ in the next subsection. \end{remark}

 Suppose we reveal $\Gamma$.
 From (1)(4)(5) in $\Gamma$, we know that the only potential edges that remain unrevealed are in

 and

-but partial information (1)--(4) listed above may affect their randomness.
+but the other partial information listed in \cref{def:gamma} may affect their randomness.
 In the rest of the section, we will show that conditioning on everything in $\Gamma$, $G[V_B]$ and $G[V_C]$ still have enough randomness to be close to two independent partially-revealed $p$-graphs, with revealed parts $A_B$ and $A_C$ respectively.

-One observation is that despite the sequences of vertices $R_{BC},R_{CB}$ are chosen from a random process, they are indeed deterministic when conditioning on $\Gamma$, provided that both $(B,C)$-removal and $(C,B)$-removal succeed.
+One observation is that although the sequences of vertices $R_{BC},R_{CB}$ are chosen from a random process, they are indeed deterministic when conditioning on $\Gamma$, provided that both $(B,C)$-removal and $(C,B)$-removal succeed.
 Since all the vertex sets we defined previously are determined by $R_{BC},R_{CB}$, they are also deterministic when conditioned on $\Gamma$.
 This is crucial to simplifying our analysis in \cref{subsec:comb-lemma}.